HenSch90/SiD/Modul-F3_Mobilität.md

 mv:

-ka1 (ao1 TO ao9): 1. studienbezogner Auslandsaufenthalt: [Art Aufenthalt, Land, Beginn]
+ka1 (ao1 TO ao9): 1. studienbezogener Auslandsaufenthalt: [Art Aufenthalt, Land, Beginn]

-ka2 (ao10 TO ao18): 2. studeinebezogner Auslandsaufenthalt: [Art Aufenthalt, Land, Beginn]
+ka2 (ao10 TO ao18): 2. studienbezogener Auslandsaufenthalt: [Art Aufenthalt, Land, Beginn]

-ka3 (ao19 TO ao27): 3.
-Auslnadbezogener Auslandsaufenthalt: [Art Aufenthalt, Land, Beginn]
+ka3 (ao19 TO ao27): 3. studienbezogener Auslandsaufenthalt: [Art Aufenthalt, Land, Beginn]

 vc:

-SHOW q1 AND ao1 TO ao9 AND ka1 AND is2 IF 1 Aufenthalt (ainfaus > 1 \ ainfaus = kA)
+SHOW q1 AND ao1 TO ao9 AND ka1 IF 1 Aufenthalt (ainfaus > 1 \ ainfaus = kA)

-SHOW q2 AND ao1 TO ao18 AND ka1 TO ka2 AND is1 AND is2 IF 2 Aufenthalte (ainfaus > 2)
+SHOW q2 AND ao1 TO ao18 AND ka1 TO ka2 IF 2 Aufenthalte (ainfaus > 2)

-SHOW q2 AND ao1 TO ao27 AND ka1 TO ka3 AND is1 AND is2 IF 3 Aufenthalte (ainfaus > 3)
+SHOW q2 AND ao1 TO ao27 AND ka1 TO ka3 IF 3 Aufenthalte (ainfaus > 3)

 av: